eddmann/eddmann.github.io/_posts/2016/2016-01-20-binary-search-trees-in-clojure.md

 ## Minimum and Maximum Value

-As a Binary Search Tree's invariant is for every Nodes left branch to be less, and right branch to be greater, we can implement simple functions which return the minimum and maximum values present in the tree.
+As a Binary Search Tree's invariant is that every node's left branch is less and the right branch is greater, we can implement simple functions which return the minimum and maximum values present in the tree.

 ```clojure
 (defn min [{:keys [el left]}]